-Course Format: The course meets on Tuesdays in February from 3:00-5:00pm starting February 1, 2022 (Feb 1, 8, 15, 22).
+Course Format: The course meets on Tuesdays in February from 3:00-5:00pm starting February 6, 2024 (Feb 6, 13, 20, 27).
 The format of the course will consist of small group case discussions led by faculty.
 The list of who is in which small group is posted under Files on Canvas.

-Zoom Details: The class will be held synchronously via Zoom.
-Students are expected to have the most current desktop version of Zoom downloaded on their computers and sign into their Rutgers Zoom account when joining the class.
+Zoom Details: Students are expected to have the most current desktop version of Zoom downloaded on their computers and sign into their Rutgers Zoom account when joining the class.
 Students are expected to have their video on and unmute to participate actively in case discussion.
-The link to the Zoom will be the same each week https://rutgers.zoom.us/my/alderja Passcode: Janet Phone only dial +1 646 558 8656 Meeting ID: 419 868 7830 Passcode: Janet
+The link to the Zoom will be the same each week https://rutgers.zoom.us/my/alderja Passcode: Janet

+Phone only dial +1 646 558 8656 Meeting ID: 419 868 7830 Passcode: Janet